hrpan/tetris_mcts/README.md

 The default routine is written in `cycle.sh`, if you are unsure what to do simply use `./cycle.sh` and things should get going.

 ## Preliminary results
-In the default procedure (`cycle.sh`), each iteration consists of 100 selfplay games with 300 MCTS simulations to generate the training data and 1 benchmark game with 1500 MCTS simulations to test the performance of the agent.
+In the default routine (`cycle.sh`), each iteration consists of 100 selfplay games with 300 MCTS simulations to generate the training data and 1 benchmark game with 1500 MCTS simulations to test the performance of the agent.

+As can be seen in the lines cleared graph, the agent is still improving even after 13 iterations.
+However, it takes more than 10 hours to selfplay 100 games on my potato PC so I had to terminate it.